Forricide/still-feel-alive/Chapter 7.md

 She feels bad, for a moment.
 It's the first real thing anyone here has asked of her, and her reluctance feels like a strike against her.
 But then she realizes: "We could look at that."

 Gregor follows her outstretched arm, pointing behind him towards the wall. *The copy.* "That is a good idea.
 Would you like to do that now?
 I can give you some privacy."

+The smell was the worst part of that experience, psychological trauma coming in at a distant second.
+All, ultimately, for nothing: "No tattoo."

+"Nothing?"